hecrj/SwiftDecodePipeline/README.md

 #### `required(String, Decoder<A>)` and `optional(String, Decoder<A>)`

-`required` extracts a field from a JSON object and decodes its value into an `A`.
+`required` extracts a field from a JSON object and decodes its value into an `A`, failing if the field does not exist or it is `null`.
-`optional` does the same, but if the field does not exist it returns `nil`, thus decoding into an `A?`.
+`optional` does the same while allowing the field to be missing or `null`, thus decoding into an `A?`.

 ```swift
 struct User {